JolinZhang/cs540/P4/README.md

 - get all the newPos.
 - get distance from pacman to all newPos after select a legal move
 - select the shortest distance, and return the corresponding action.

+## Question 4 (3 points): Approximate Inference Observation

+1. `initializeUniformly` - here you first create a variable that will store a list of particles and then initialize that list. create a variable that will store a list of particles.

+2. `getBeliefDistribution` - convert a list of particles into a belief distribution and return that distribution as a Counter object.
+This means that you should never keep track of the belief distribution itself (simplly return `newBeliefs`), but rather keep track of the particles (only keep update on `self.particleList`) and create a distribution only when specifically asked for it.

+3. `observe` - update the `self.particleList` (the list of the particles) by the given evidences of the probability from the sensor.